nokuexchange/docapi/source/includes/_introduction.md

 # Introduction

-Welcome to the Kami Swiss API!
+Welcome to the Noku Exchange API!

 We support language bindings in Shell and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the examples'programming language through the tabs in the top right.